Japan's Path to Aviation Decarbonisation: The Role of SAF

 Physical fuel supply introduces structural constraints.
 SAF production sites, blending facilities, and aircraft refuelling locations don't always coincide.
 Supplying physical SAF to every departure airport becomes increasingly complex as volumes grow and supply chains extend across borders.

 To manage this mismatch, Japanese operators are exploring book-and-claim systems, which separate the delivery of SAF into the fuel system from the allocation of its verified emissions reduction benefits.
 Under this model, an airline can support SAF production and claim its environmental value even when the fuel itself is supplied elsewhere.
-Japan Airlines, for example, ran a pilot program for a Scope 3 emissions trading platform at Narita Airport from August 2024 to March 2025.

 Book and Claim Implementation Readiness